3T MRI Cost: High-Field MRI Pricing 2026

 US 3T pricing context

 In the US, the CPT codes do not distinguish field strength: a knee MRI billed under CPT 73721 is billed identically whether performed on 1.5T or 3T.
-The price difference is set by the facility, not by code.
-Hospital outpatient facilities often charge a small premium for 3T (typically 10 to 15 percent on cash-pay rates); freestanding imaging centres sometimes price 1.5T and 3T identically because they want to fill the 3T capacity.
+The price difference, where one exists, is set by the facility, not by code.
+Some hospital outpatient facilities charge a premium for 3T on cash-pay rates; many freestanding imaging centres price 1.5T and 3T identically because they want to fill the 3T capacity.
+The only way to know is to ask the facility directly.

 For insurance patients, the negotiated rate is the same regardless of field strength under most contracts.
-For self-pay patients, asking specifically for 3T can occasionally cost slightly more, but rarely more than 15 percent.
+For self-pay patients, asking specifically for 3T can occasionally cost more; confirm before booking.
 If you have a clinical indication that benefits from 3T (prostate mpMRI, breast MRI, MS workup), insist on 3T when booking; if you have routine extremity or spine pathology, 1.5T is fully diagnostic and the choice is essentially equivalent.

 Sources used on this page